Tai Po F.C.: Ascension to the First Division (2007–2013)

 Another notable events of the club in the season was the penalty dispute in the league game against Eastern AA at 2 December 2007.
 In the 25th minutes, Tai Po was awarded a penalty and scored by Dega.
 However, Dega was judged, by the game referee Pau Sai Yin, performed interrupting movement during approaching the ball.
 According to the rule of FIFA, for infractions by the kicking team, should a goal be scored the kick is retaken.
 However, the referee awarded a free kick to Eastern which has violated the rule of FIFA.
-After the game, Tai Po made an official objection to the HKFA and the objection has been approved by the example of the rematch decision made by FIFA on 2006 Asian World Cup Qualifying game Bahrain vs Uzbekistan.
+After the game, Tai Po made an official objection to the HKFA and the objection has been approved by the example of the rematch decision made by FIFA on 2006 FIFA World Cup Qualifying game Bahrain vs Uzbekistan.
 In the rematch, Tai Po won by 3–1, Dega scored a penalty kick without any disputes.

 The team had some bad matches in the middle of the season but ended the season strongly, especially with two fabulous 2–1 winning against the eventually league champion South China.
 In the first match, Tai Po delayed the league championships declaration of South China and knocked it out of FA Cup in semi-final in the second match.
 Tai Po ended the league in the 3rd position with was over expectation.
 The team also played in first top division competition final against Citizen at 18 May 2008 in Hong Kong Stadium and lost the match 0–2.

-With the success in the previous seasons, Tai Po secures several new sponsors in this season.
-New Territories Realty Association and Creative Property Services Consultants Limited ertr among the more remarkable new sponsors who signe don.
+With the success in the previous seasons, Tai Po secured several new sponsors; New Territories Realty Association and Creative Property Services Consultants Limited.
 Tai Po starts the 2008–09 season in a rather good style.
 Until 22 September 2008, they have recorded three straight wins.
 They have beaten Tuen Mun Progoal, Sheffield United and Pegasus respectively.

 On 6 June 2009, Tai Po won 4:2 against Pegasus, in front of 4,042 fans at the Hong Kong Stadium, to lift the HKFA Cup, marking the first time a district team has won the trophy.
-Caleb Ekwenugo, Sze Kin Wai, Lee Wai Lim and Christian Annan scored the goals for Tai Po.
+Caleb Ekwegwo, Sze Kin Wai, Lee Wai Lim and Christian Annan scored the goals for Tai Po.
 In addition, Lee Wai Lim won the title of Man of the Match.
 Tai Po thus qualified to play in the AFC Cup in 2010.

 The 2013–14 season saw Tai Po secure promotion back to the First Division after a final day victory over top of the table rivals Wong Tai Sin.
 Building from a strong defensive foundation, Tai Po managed to complete the season having conceded just 11 goals in 22 league games.